liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

 [**P**] To initialize the parallel NVECTOR module, the user must call the function FNVINITP with the argument KEY = 4.

-.. c:function:: SUBROUTINE FNVINITP(COMM, KEY, NLOCAL, NGLOBAL, IER)
+.. f:subroutine:: FNVINITP(COMM, KEY, NLOCAL, NGLOBAL, IER)

    Initializes the Fortran interface to the parallel NVECTOR module.